bradyhouse/house/fiddles/node/fiddle-0037-ZmqPubSub/README.md

 What are the building blocks of a node networking `MicroService` module?
 First ingredient, messaging.
 Time to revisit [0MQ](https://www.npmjs.com/package/zeromq).
 Specifically, a refresher in the pub/sub pattern is a good starting point.
 [Fiddle #34](../fiddle-0034-TcpSocketClient) can be rewritten (or simplified) using 0MQ to implement a pub/sub design pattern.

+__Note, this fiddle adapted from the example given in Chapter 4 of Jim Wilson's book, [Node.js 8 the Right Way](http://www.pragmaticprogrammer.com/titles/jwnode2).__

 ### Use Case<a name="use-case"></a>